ThiagoDiasV/computer-store-api/backend/README.md

     root $ sudo dockerd

-Now, clone this repository at a root directory and after this, access the silvertec directory:
+Now, clone this repository at a root directory and after this, access the silvertec/backend directory:

-    root $ cd silvertec
+    root $ cd silvertec/backend

 And then with Docker and docker-compose, do:

-    root/silvertec $ docker-compose up --build
+    root/silvertec/backend $ docker-compose up --build

 This command above will:
 - Create and migrate database